dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 }
 ```

-The build retry functionality retries a build that, in its first attempt, had a failure that matches the known issue 'ErrorMessage' or 'ErrorPattern' and has the 'BuildRetry' set to true.
+The build retry functionality retries a build that, in its first attempt, had a failure that matches the Known Issue 'ErrorMessage' or 'ErrorPattern' and has the 'BuildRetry' set to true.

 In the example stated above if a build fails with the error "The agent did not connect within the alloted time" on its first attempt this is going to be retried.